Standing out as a photographer is tough. To get noticed, you’re going to need more than great content. You’re going to need a strategy.

 Like Zenfolio, jAlbum carries a bit of industry prestige.
 It has been mentioned in key magazines PhotoPro, Shutterbug and Photo Life.

 jAlbum isn’t as strong in network building as 500px or SlickPic.
-But it is a very strong profiling site that lets you get into the nitty-gritty of curating your work as groups of photos and projects.
-It also allows you to share them as they are and in an easy way.
+But it is a very strong profile site that lets you get into the nitty-gritty of curating your work as groups of photos and projects.
+It also allows you to share them in an easy way.

-This degree of creative control gives you the tools to showcase your work in a spectrum of different ways.
+This degree of creative control gives you the tools to showcase your work in a variety of different ways.

 The main strength of Google Photos is that it’s a Google brainchild, and so can be directly linked to your Google+ account.
 This is quite useful in making your content rank higher in Google searches.